What Is A Comet?

 As mentioned, these objects spend most of their time in the outer part of the solar system in the Oort Cloud or Kuiper Belt, only coming close to the Sun every few thousand or million years.

-They are most easily visible when they get close to the Sun and the ice particles on the surface turn to gas form.
-This creates a cloud of gas and dust to form around the nucleus of the comet, making it much easier to see.
+They are most easily visible when they get close to the Sun, and the ice particles on the surface turn into gas.
+This creates a cloud of gas and dust around the comet’s nucleus, making it much easier to see.

-The tail will grow as the comet gets warmer, which can end up being millions of kilometers long making it easier to see.
+The tail will grow as the comet gets warmer, potentially reaching millions of kilometers in length, making it easier to see.

 Difference Between Comets and Asteroids

-They are both planetary objects found in the early history of our solar system that orbit the Sun.
+They are both planetary objects that formed in the early history of our solar system and orbit the Sun.
 However, the main difference between the two is their composition.

 An asteroid is typically found in the asteroid belt between Mars and Jupiter.
 They are small, rocky objects that can be found in a variety of different shapes and sizes.

-This is different from a comet which is made of ice and dust which vaporizes as it gets closer to the Sun.
+This is different from a comet, which is made of ice and dust that vaporizes as it gets closer to the Sun.

 Comets can also leave a trail of debris behind them that can lead to meteor showers on Earth.
 For instance, the Perseid meteor shower occurs every year between August 9 and 13 when Earth passes through the orbit of Comet Swift-Tuttle.